netidx/netidx-book/src/administration/authorization.md

 # Authorization

-When using the Kerberos, Local, or Tls auth mechanisms we also need to specify permissions in the cluster config file, e.g.
+When using the Kerberos, Local, or Tls auth mechanisms we also need to specify permissions in the resolver cluster config file, e.g.

 ``` json
 ...